 Our mission is to nurture the humanities locally and globally, engage diverse perspectives past and present, and enrich public dialogue with humanistic approaches.

-We seek to foster creative scholarship, transformative teaching, and intellectual collaboration by bringing the work of humanities departments and programs into dialogue with the creative arts, social sciences, natural sciences, and technology.
+We seek to foster creative scholarship, transformative teaching, and intellectual collaboration by bringing humanities departments and programs into dialogue with arts and sciences.

 The Humanities Council is the academic home to the undergraduate certificate program in Humanistic Studies (HUM) and the Interdisciplinary Doctoral Program in the Humanities (IHUM), as well as the Ferris Seminars in Journalism and the Harold W. McGraw Jr. Seminars in Writing and Publishing, which bring distinguished journalists and nonfiction writers to teach undergraduate seminars each year.
 We also support certificate programs in American Studies, European Cultural Studies, Linguistics, and Medieval Studies, along with graduate initiatives in the Ancient World, Classical Philosophy, and Renaissance and Early Modern Studies.

 The Council fosters intellectual exchange within and across the humanities and brings the campus together for major intellectual occasions such as the Gauss Seminars in Criticism, the annual Belknap Visitor in the Humanities Council, the Stewart Seminars in Religion, the Eberhard L. Faber IV Lectures, and the annual Humanities Colloquium.
 We enjoy a close collaborative relationship with the Society of Fellows in the Liberal Arts.